Who are the FPN academic advisers?

 - Complaints Service Point for objection, appeal or complaint regarding procedures, assessments, etc.; email@example.com

-Scheduling an appointmentAppointments can be booked by sending the academic adviser a request by email.
+Scheduling an appointmentAppointments with an academic adviser can be made via this link.
 Appointments consist of half-hour consultations.
 When necessary, a follow-up appointment can be scheduled.
-Please note that in case you are unable to attend, you are expected to cancel or change the appointment in time via email!
+Please note that in case you are unable to attend, you are expected to cancel or change the appointment in time via email.

 Bachelor students: firstname.lastname@example.org